langroid/langroid/README.md

 If you are looking to build LLM applications,
-Prasad Chalasani is available for consulting (advisory or development): pchalasani at gmail dot com
+Prasad Chalasani is available for consulting (advisory or development): pchalasani at gmail dot com.

 Sponsorship is also accepted via [GitHub Sponsors](https://github.com/sponsors/langroid)